 A core of items on the specialty certification exams deal with the Professional Caring and Ethical Practice components of the AACN Synergy Model for Patient Care.
 These questions may be asked about any age across the life span.
 For example, if you are taking the ACNPC exam you may see items related to pediatric or neonatal patients and families; this will alert you that they are Synergy items — not Clinical Judgment items.

 See the Synergy Model in practice.

-If you find that during your in-depth study of the Test Plan you need information on lab values or medications related to a particular condition, use one of the resources listed on the Study Bibliography, or you can refer to any recently published (last five years) acute or critical care nursing textbook.
+If you find that during your in-depth study of the test plan you need information on lab values or medications related to a particular condition, use one of the resources listed on the Exam Bibliography, or you can refer to any recently published (last five years) acute or critical care nursing textbook.